RishabhBajaj25/r2_gaussian/README.md

 # Rishabh's fork of Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction (R2-Gaussian)

+_Note:_
-_Note:_ To be used in the 3DGS_Alignment project, after training R2-Gaussian, run the `pickle2ply.py` script to convert the `.pickle` files to the vanilla 3DGS `.ply` format.
+* To be used in the 3DGS_Alignment project, after training R2-Gaussian, run the `pickle2ply.py` script to convert the `.pickle` files to the vanilla 3DGS `.ply` format.
 This is necessary for the alignment process.
+* The `pickle2ply.py` file has a few variants as follows:
+  * `pickle2ply.py`: Has some colormap modifiers which don't work too well.
+  * `old_pickle2ply.py`: Converts the `.pickle` files to the vanilla 3DGS `.ply` format.
+Old and reliable.
+  * `stricter_pickle2ply.py`: Contains masks that filter out the lower opacities and retains the lower scales (which means tightly focused Gaussian that contain details).
+It also has color modifiers which are experimental at this stage.
 <div align="center">

 <p align="center"> <img src="assets/logo.png" width="250px"> </p>